binbashar/le-ref-architecture-doc/README.md

  make docs-live
 ```
 4. Update necessary `*.md` files inside the `docs/` folder and check your updates through the browser
-5. To deploy (via new `gh-pages` branch) use:
 ```bash
 make docs-deploy-gh
 ```
-6. And create your PR from `gb-pages` to `master` branch.
+5. And create your PR from `BBL-XXX` to `master` branch.
+6. The Github Pages site [https://leverage.binbash.com.ar](https://leverage.binbash.com.ar/) will be automatically deployed
+via CircleCI job to the `gh-pages` branch (currently being built from this branch).

 ### TODO
-- Improve readme
-- Configure CircleCI for relese mgmt
 - Several sections needs completion or update